infratographer/community/meetings/2023/05/community-meeting.20230511.md

   * [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) - @nicolerenee

 * How to contribute
-  * Fork the repo to your own account/org ↣
+  * Fork the repo to your account/org ↣
     * Make changes ✨
     * Submit a PR 📝
   * Respond to feedback 🔄